dongdongcpk/xlsx2json-py/README.md

 ```
 $ python xlsx2json.py
 ```
-head row default 2 and you can define it by yourself:
+.xlsx file head row default 2 and you can define it by yourself
+don't forget add the num when run it
 ```
 $ python xlsx2json.py 3
 ```